CurveDocs/curve-docs/docs/crvUSD/amm.md

 ### `A`
 !!! description "`AMM.A() -> uint256: view`"

     Getter for A (band width factor).
-This parameter defines the density of the liquidty and band size.
+This parameter defines the density of the liquidity and band size.
 The higher `A`, the smaller are the upper and lower prices of the bands an therefor the more leveraged the AMM within each band.
 The relative band size is $\frac{1}{A}$.

     Returns: band width factor (`uint256`).